Grohden/nice-animals/README.md

 ## Notes

-* Since java "is" very verbose, i'm abbreviating nice animals to "NA", or simple "Nice"
-* MinSDK version is 24 because i love optionals ("maybe" monad) and streams API, i can live without them, but my life is easier if i use them.
 * I should be using okHttp, and technically i'm using it with retrofit, i know that shibe online has one endpoint but i prefer to have it mapped in a interface.